rki-mf1/sonar/README.md

 ## 📄 License

-This project is licensed under the BSD License.
+This project is licensed under the GNU Affero General Public License (AGPL).
 The third-party software libraries used are each licensed under their own licenses.
 See LICENSE and THIRD-PARTY-LICENSES.txt for details.

 ## 🙏 Acknowledgments

+This project has been developed as part of the following scientific initiatives:

+- DAKI-FWS – Daten- und KI-gestütztes Frühwarnsystem zur Stabilisierung der deutschen Wirtschaft, funded by the Bundesministerium für Wirtschaft und Klimaschutz (BMWK).

+- HERA – Health Emergency Preparedness and Response Authority, funded by the European Commission.

+We also gratefully acknowledge the support of the Hasso Plattner Institute (HPI).

 Sonar is built on the foundation of covsonar and mpoxsonar, with contributions from a wide range of collaborators.

-Special thanks to all Sonar contributors.
+Special thanks to all Sonar contributors for their invaluable input and dedication.